What are Teradata roles?

 Roles serve to simplify rights management.
 A user who is assigned a role automatically has the same rights as the role.

 The assignment of rights is simplified.

 An example: You define one role per department in your company.
-If a user changes department, you don't have to remove every single right and assign all rights to the new department individually, you just change the role of the user.
+If a user changes the department, you don’t have to remove every single right and assign all rights to the new department individually.
+You just change the role of the user.

 Definitely, because without the use of roles, all rights for each user must be stored in the DBC tables.
 The required rights are assigned to the role once, and then only one single assignment from user to role per user is needed.
 This results in less congestion on the DBC tables.

 CREATE ROLE DWHPRO_ADMIN;

 How are rights assigned or revoked to a role?

 For example, you can add read access:

 Roles can, in turn, be assigned to roles.
 In this way, the role inherits all rights of the superordinate role.
 Nesting can only take place on one level.

 But: Nested roles negatively impact performance as permissions have to be collected from the DBC tables more complicatedly!